shivasena/kovaldev-astro-starter/.github/copilot-instruction.md

 ## SEO & Meta

-- Standardize `<SEO>` component for meta tags.
+- Standardize a `<SEO>` component for meta tags.
-- Use canonical URLs.
+- Use canonical URLs, meta descriptions, Open Graph, and Twitter Card tags.

 ---

 ## Testing & QA

 - Unit tests for utility functions.
-- Vitest for end-to-end.
+- Use Vitest for unit and end-to-end tests, and `vi.mock()` for mocking.
-- Visual regression testing.
+- Visual regression testing for UI components.
+- Test `getStaticPaths()` and data fetching logic.

 ---

 ## Accessibility

-- Semantic HTML, ARIA roles.
+- Use semantic HTML, ARIA roles, and keyboard navigation for all interactive elements.
-- Keyboard navigation.
+- Test with screen readers and accessibility tools.
+- Provide ARIA labels for icons and form elements.

 ---

 ## Conventions

-- Use ES modules, native `node:fetch`.
+- Use ES modules and native `node:fetch`.
 - TypeScript for all data.
-- Consistent trailing-slashes in URLs.
+- Use consistent trailing-slashes in URLs.
-- Use `@unpic/astro` for optimized images.
+- Use Fontsource for web font optimization.
+- Follow Astro’s file-based routing conventions.

+---

-### Reference
+## Reference

 - **Astro v5 Documentation**: https://docs.astro.build
 - **Content Layer**: https://docs.astro.build/en/guides/content-collections/